pygeobuf/pygeobuf/README.md

 idaho.pbf           | 1.37 MB   | 1.17 MB
 idaho.topo.json     | 1.9 MB    | 612 KB
 idaho.topo.pbf      | 567 KB    | 479 KB

+### pygeobuf

+This repository is the first encoding/decoding implementation of the [new, significantly improved revision](https://github.com/mapbox/geobuf/issues/27) of Geobuf (in Python).
+It serves as a prototyping playground for future (faster) implementations.

 ### Usage